juann45/Wordle_ES/README.md

 # Wordle_ES

 (v 1.0)
-Just a basic version of Wordly game
+Just a basic version of Wordly game (this version is currently spanish only)

 Please ensure you have the libraries installed on your system